Frequently Asked Questions (FAQ)

 Additionally, having 9th grade students take classes at the 115 Greenough campus will help their transition into the high school and make sure they are familiar with how the school operates.
 By being at both locations, the Classes of 2023 and 2024 will immediately be able to experience the range of our programs and become full members of our community rather than being cloistered at an off campus site that has a more limited program and fewer opportunities.

 Most students will travel between buildings on foot.
 There will be a bus between the buildings for students who require transportation.
+The walk takes approximately 13 minutes and the schedule is adjusted to accommodate it.
+Students will transition between the sites only once per day.

 Students will travel from OLS on Boylston Street to Davis Path, which will take them to White Place and then to Davis Avenue.
 From there they will walk straight to 115 Greenough Street.
 This route takes approximately 12 minutes and is approximately 0.6 miles long.
 Click here to see the path students will walk through between the two locations.

 Administrators, security staff, and Brookline police will facilitate approximately 250-275 students traveling at one time.
+There will be the ordinary police/crossing guard assistance at specific intersections, but no additional guidance beyond that.

 The primary means of transport will continue to be foot travel between the buildings even in challenging weather.
 In the rare event that the Brookline Public Health Department declares that outside travel is not safe, we will make alternate schedules and/or travel plans.